 We have all read about the importance of goals, yet the majority of people don’t really have them.
 Are we being lazy or is there a problem with goal setting?

 The problem is with how we have been approaching goal setting.
 We sit ourselves down and come up with a list of things we want for ourselves.
-Whether the list is, written on the back of a napkin on New Year’s Eve or the result of a formal planning process meeting all the SMART goal rules, very few of us achieve these.
-Every time we fail at reaching a goal, especially one that was super important to us we build resistance to goal setting.
+Whether the list is, written on the back of a napkin on New Year’s Eve or the result of a formal planning process meeting all the SMART goal rules, very few of us actually achieve these.
+Every time we fail at reaching a goal, especially one that was super important to us, we build resistance to goal setting.
 Nobody wants to prove to themselves, or anyone else who reads our bathroom mirrors, that we are a failure.
 Setting goals we didn’t achieve is unconscious proof, at the very least, that goals don’t work or, at worst, that we are a failure.
 Either way, why would you willingly do it again?

-It’s better to not set goals than to keep setting goals you never achieve.
-You need to achieve some success to prove you can succeed and then you will be able to succeed again and again and again.
+It’s better to never set goals than to keep setting goals you never achieve.
+You need to achieve some success to prove you can succeed and then you will be able to succeed going forward.
 You know this from kindergarten; when you get a gold star you work harder to get the next one.